Kartaverya/Movie-Recommendation-System/README.md

     This method uses two key numeric features:
     - `vote_average` (how well-rated a movie is)
     - `vote_count` (how many people rated it)
-A weighted Score is calculated to recommend movies that are both popular and highly rated Formula Used:
+A weighted Score is calculated to recommend movies that are both popular and highly rated<br>
+Formula Used:

    **(v / (v + m)) * R + (m / (v + m)) * C**